lucas-Dk/PyPedia/README.md

 - Melhorias no desempenho

-- Opção de ler as pesquisas salvas no arquivo, dentro do script adicionada
+- Opção de ler as pesquisas salvas no arquivo, dentro do script, adicionada

 # PyPedia